|

 Stage Name |

-Jean Baptsiste Lully |
+Birth Name | Jean Baptsiste Lully |

 Giovanni Battista di Lulli |

-Lully (Lulli) was borne in Arno, Italy (some
+Lully (Lulli) was borne in Arno, Italy (Some

 say Florence.)
 Lully was a dancing master of court, a comic